frankRenlf/Web_Services_Data/cw2/README.md

 My web service has some safety measures, you need to use a admin account to login:
     name: admin
     password: admin
+Also an account for gzhao:
+    name: gzhao
+    password: 123

 And in order to avoid some attacks, an image verification code has been set up, and you can log in by filling it in.

 You can follow these images to use this background management system.